-In the upcoming weeks we will be posting new videos to the SAP HANA Academy to show new features and functionality introduced with SAP HANA Support Package Stack (SPS) 11.
+In the upcoming weeks, we will be posting new videos to the SAP HANA Academy to show new features and functionality introduced in SAP HANA 2.0 Support Package Stack (SPS) 02.

 The topic of this blog is security.

 For the previous version of this blog, see

 - SAP HANA 1.0 SPS 10 What’s New: Security – by the SAP HANA Academy

 For the full SAP HANA 1.0 SPS 11 blog list, see